BlockyDotJar/rosd/README.md

 ![](https://github.com/michidk/rost/blob/hauptzweig/logo.jpg)

 Aren't you _miad_ from writing Rust programs in English?
-Do you like saying "so ein schmare" a lot?
+Do you like saying "so a schmare" a lot?
 Would you like to try something different, in an exotic and funny-sounding language?
 Would you want to bring some Bavarian touch to your programs?